Non-parametric estimation of the reaction term in semi-linear SPDEs with spatial ergodicity: Abstract

 \section{Abstract}

-This paper discusses the non--parametric estimation of a non--linear reaction term in a semi--linear parabolic stochastic partial differential equation (SPDE).
+This paper discusses the non-parametric estimation of a non-linear reaction term in a semi-linear parabolic stochastic partial differential equation (SPDE).
 The estimator's consistency is due to the spatial ergodicity of the SPDE while the time horizon remains fixed.
-The analysis of the estimation error requires the concentration of spatial averages of non--linear transformations of the SPDE.
-The method developed in this paper combines the Clark--Ocone formula from Malliavin calculus with the Markovianity of the SPDE and density estimates.
-The resulting variance bound utilises the averaging effect of the conditional expectation in the Clark--Ocone formula.
+The analysis of the estimation error requires the concentration of spatial averages of non-linear transformations of the SPDE.
+The method developed in this paper combines the Clark-Ocone formula from Malliavin calculus with the Markovianity of the SPDE and density estimates.
+The resulting variance bound utilises the averaging effect of the conditional expectation in the Clark-Ocone formula.
 The method is applied to two realistic asymptotic regimes.
 The focus is on a coupling between the diffusivity and the noise level, where both tend to zero.
 Secondly, the observation of a fixed SPDE on a growing spatial observation window is considered.
-Furthermore, we prove the concentration of the occupation time around the occupation measure.
+Furthermore, the concentration of the occupation time around the occupation measure is proved.

-\textit{MSC subject classifications.} Primary 62G05, 60H15; secondary 60H07. \\ \textit{Key words.} Non--parametric estimation, SPDE, Ergodicity, Clark--Ocone formula, Gaussian density bounds.
+\textit{2020 MSC subject classifications.} Primary 62G05, 60H15; secondary 60H07. \\ \textit{Key words.} Non--parametric estimation, SPDE, Ergodicity, Clark--Ocone formula, Gaussian density bounds.